 Katharine B. Stevenson is a corporate Director who serves on a variety of corporate and not-for-profit boards.
-She is former Treasurer of Nortel Networks, Inc. Prior to joining Nortel Networks, she was a Vice President of J.P.
-Morgan Chase & Company, Inc. Ms. Stevenson serves as Director on the board of Canadian Imperial Bank of Commerce and on its Audit Committee.
-She is also a Director of Valeant Phamaceuticals International, Inc. (serving on its Audit & Risk and Transactions & Finance Committees), and of Open Text Corporation (serving on its Audit Committee).
+She was formerly the Treasurer of Nortel Networks Corporation.
+Prior to joining Nortel Networks Corporation, she was a Vice President of J.P.
+Morgan & Company, Inc. Ms. Stevenson serves as Director on the board of Canadian Imperial Bank of Commerce (CIBC) and on its Audit Committee.
+She is also a Director of Valeant Pharmaceuticals International, Inc., serving on its Audit & Risk Committee and Transactions & Finance Committee.
+She is a Director of Open Text Corporation and a member of its Audit Committee.

 The CAE Board has determined that such simultaneous service does not impair the ability of Ms. Stevenson to effectively serve on CAE's Audit Committee.
 In addition, she served as the Chairperson of OSI Pharmaceuticals, Inc.'s Audit Committee until the sale of the company.
-Ms. Stevenson is a Governor and past Chair of The Bishop Strachan School and Vice Chairman of the board of the University of Guelph as well as Chair of their Finance Committee).
-She is certified with the professional designation ICD.D granted by the Institute of Corporate Directors ("ICD").
-Ms. Stevenson is a member of the Audit Committee.
+Ms. Stevenson is a Governor and past Chair of The Bishop Strachan School and Vice Chairman of the Board of the University of Guelph (as well as Chair ofits Finance Committee).
+She is certified with the professional designation ICD.D granted by the Institute of Corporate Directors (ICD).

+Ms. Stevenson chairs the Audit Committee.